YesWeCandrew/MyMarketplace/items/report.md

 **Surprise Item**

-We succesfully implemented the surprise item.
+We successfully implemented the surprise item.
 * We created a ScamChecker class that runs a series of tests over an object to produce a ScamScore.
 This scam score takes into account the following:
-   * If an item has very poor reviews it recieves a higher ScamScore
+   * If an item has very poor reviews it receives a higher ScamScore
-   * If an item has no reviews it recieves a higher ScamScore
+   * If an item has no reviews it receives a higher ScamScore
-   * If the Items has a seller name that is not the same as the seller name associated with the seller's ID it recieves a higher ScamScore.
+   * If the Items has a seller name that is not the same as the seller name associated with the seller's ID it receives a higher ScamScore.
 This could prevent people pretending to be reputable brands
 * If the ScamScore is above an arbitrary threshold, it marks the item as potential scam and notifies the user, as shown below.

 **Other**